Infantry: History

+In the Western world, from Classical Antiquity through the Middle Ages (c.
+8th century BC to 15th century AD), infantry are categorised as either heavy infantry or light infantry.
 After the fall of Rome, the quality of heavy infantry declined, and warfare was dominated by heavy cavalry, such as knights, forming small elite units for decisive shock combat, supported by peasant infantry militias and assorted light infantry from the lower classes.
 Towards the end of Middle Ages, this began to change, where more professional and better trained light infantry could be effective against knights, such as the English longbowmen in the Hundred Years' War.
 By the start of the Renaissance, the infantry began to return to a larger role, with Swiss pikemen and German Landsknechts filling the role of heavy infantry again, using dense formations of pikes to drive off any cavalry.

 Dense formations are vulnerable to ranged weapons.
 Technological developments allowed the raising of large numbers of light infantry units armed with ranged weapons, without the years of training expected for traditional high-skilled archers and slingers.
 This started slowly, first with crossbowmen, then hand cannoneers and arquebusiers, each with increasing effectiveness, marking the beginning of early modern warfare, when firearms rendered the use of heavy infantry obsolete.
 The introduction of musketeers using bayonets in the mid 17th century began replacement of the pike with the infantry square replacing the pike square.

 To maximise their firepower, musketeer infantry were trained to fight in wide lines facing the enemy, creating line infantry.
 These fulfilled the central battlefield role of earlier heavy infantry, using ranged weapons instead of melee weapons.
 To support these lines, smaller infantry formations using dispersed skirmish lines were created, called light infantry, fulfilling the same multiple roles as earlier light infantry.
 Their arms were no lighter than line infantry; they were distinguished by their skirmish formation and flexible tactics.

-The modern rifleman infantry became the primary force for taking and holding ground on battlefields as a element of combined arms.
+The modern rifleman infantry became the primary force for taking and holding ground on battlefields as an element of combined arms.
 As firepower continued to increase, use of infantry lines diminished, until all infantry became light infantry in practice.

-Modern classifications of infantry have expanded to reflect modern equipment and tactics, such as motorised infantry, mechanised or armoured infantry, mountain infantry, marine infantry, and airborne infantry.
+Modern classifications of infantry have since expanded to reflect modern equipment and tactics, such as motorised infantry, mechanised or armoured infantry, mountain infantry, marine infantry, and airborne infantry.